Rishang/lite-ide/TASK.md

 # Task Creating a WEB IDE

-Here is a complete, check-list–style TODO that covers everything we’ll need to build your clean, boxy-looking web IDE in Next.js and GO.
+Here is a complete, check-list–style TODO that covers everything we’ll need to build your clean, lite-looking web IDE in Next.js and GO.
 Review it; when you’re happy just reply and I’ll start generating the code.

 Go code in `src` and Next.js code in `ui` directory.